anntzer/redeal/README.md

 - `final` (taking a `n_tries` argument) is called when the simulation ends (defaults to printing the number of tries).

-One can also have specified the `accept` function, as the body of a function taking a `deal` argument, from the command line:
+One can also give the `accept` function, as the body of a function taking a `deal` argument, at the command line:

-    $ ./redeal.py --accept "return len(deal.north.spades) >= 5 and \
+    $ ./redeal.py --accept 'return len(deal.north.spades) >= 5 and \
-        deal.north.hcp >= 12"
+        deal.north.hcp >= 12'
     ♠AKJT7♡85♢865♣KQ7 ♠852♡A74♢AQT42♣86 ♠963♡KJ3♢J973♣AT4 ♠Q4♡QT962♢K♣J9532
     ♠AKT86♡AJ76♢64♣42 ♠J954♡T♢KT752♣KT5 ♠3♡KQ853♢A983♣Q76 ♠Q72♡942♢QJ♣AJ983
     ♠AQ753♡A96♢A♣AT43 ♠KJT6♡KQ83♢Q753♣8 ♠9♡JT75♢KT42♣KQJ7 ♠842♡42♢J986♣9652